AndrewJBateman/ionic-angular-news-app/README.md

 ## Features

 * **Menu side-bar:** news, categories, favorites, search, about, change language, dark theme toggle.
 Image/logo at bottom?
 * **News page** shows world headlines using an ion-card list.
 Add share/favorite modal menu?
-Show time as e.g. '2 minutes ago? etc.
+Shows time as e.g. '... ago'.
 * **News-detail page** shows the selected news item in more detail with links to favourites share buttons?
+Shows time as e.g. '... ago'.
 * **Categories page:** ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
 * **About page** with popover with links to Contact Form, Author Webste and Github repo.
 * **Dark mode** switch on menu changes from light to dark mode.